romaschka1/Data-Structures-Algorithms/README.md

 ------------------------------------------------------------------------------------------------------

 # 9. Tree
-Implementation is pretty similar to Linked list. <br>
+Implementation is pretty similar to the Linked list. <br>
-Exept `tree` contains two pointer values `left` and `right`, thouse will point on the each `leaf` of current node.
+Except `tree` contains two pointer values `left` and `right`, those will point to each `leaf` of the current node.

 ## Implementation:
 ```js